 By Brad Sant, senior vice president/safety & education, ARTBA

-The National Safety Council (NSC) reported last week that U.S. traffic-related fatalities passed 40,000 for the second straight year.
+U.S. traffic-related fatalities in 2017 passed 40,000 for the second straight year, the National Safety Council (NSC) reported.
 By comparison, there were less than 33,000 fatalities in 2015.
 Debbie Hersman, NSC’s chief executive, said alcohol and high speeds play a disproportionate role in fatal crashes, and half of deaths involve a driver or passenger who isn’t wearing a seat belt.

 For roadway construction zones, the low mark of 586 fatalities was set in 2010.
 While the 2017 work zone-specific data has not yet been extracted, in 2016 work zone fatalities reached a 9-year high at 765.